-A screenshot of a webform titled 'Webform'.
-The form has several fields: 'Subject ' (with placeholder '100'), 'System ' (a dropdown menu), 'Type of request ' (a dropdown menu), 'Support Category ' (a dropdown menu), 'Customer Reference' (a dropdown menu), 'Linked Tickets (if any)' (a dropdown menu), 'Description' (a text area), 'Email' (a text input field with placeholder 'dummy-account@wpdmailinator.com'), and a file upload section with a placeholder 'Drag and drop files from your computer to this area to upload a new document'.
-At the bottom, there is a note 'These fields are required' and a 'Submit' button.
+A screenshot of the Signify ticketing system webform.
+The form fields include: Subject (mandatory), System (dropdown), Type of request (dropdown), Support Category (dropdown), Customer Reference (text), Linked Tickets (if Any) (text), Description (text), Email (text), and a file upload area.
+A note at the bottom says 'Drag and drop files from your computer to this area to upload a new document'.
+A 'Submit' button is at the bottom right.
+A note at the bottom left says '\ These fields are required'.